- high mountains, including two summits over 3,000ft

-- lots of coastline on the Firth of Clyde
+- lots of coastline on the northern shore of the Firth of Clyde

-- the western shore and many islands of a major loch, Loch Lomond
+- the western shore and many of the islands of Loch Lomond

-- open moorland, small towns, and urban residential and industrial areas
+- open moorland, small towns, and urban and industrial areas

 Records of plants are welcome (at 1km resolution, please - and higher, preferably 8-figure GR, for uncommon species) plus any notes, images or queries.